QuarkNerd/blog/rwilliams/_posts/2014-02-25-developing-large-scale-knockoutjs-applications.md

 });
 {% endhighlight %}

 In our extensions, we use `knockout-raw` as Knockout to avoid a circular dependency.
-For third party extensions that depend on `knockout`, we could add an entry into the RequireJS `map` config.
+For third party extensions that depend on `knockout`, we could add an entry into the RequireJS `map` config to point them to `knockout-raw`.
 {% highlight javascript %}
 // ko-extensions/ko.extenders.foo.js
 define([